bright/new-www/content/our-areas/iot-development.md

 ### you represent the industrial sector

 Do you plan to develop Industrial Internet of Things (IIoT) system that will connect different devices in industrial settings?
-Contact us to discuss or expertise and experience in IIoT.
+Contact us to learn more about our expertise and experience in IIoT.